 The University P-Card program is reserved for full-time and part-time benefited personnel.
 Regular part-time employees, temporary employees, adjunct faculty, contract employees, graduate assistants, and student workers are not permitted to participate in the program.

-To obtain a P-Card, an employee must complete the P-Card Application and satisfy all steps of the application process before their card will be issued.
+To obtain a P-Card, employees must complete the P-Card Application and satisfy all steps of the application process before their card will be issued.

-Please refer to Procedure Steps for Obtaining a P-Card for instructions.
+Please refer to Steps for Obtaining a P-Card for instructions.

 C. Program Requirements